gk2savage/gk2savage/README.md

 ////

 ✨ ✨ ✨
-welcome to my crib, hope you have a great day ahead!!!
+welcome to my page, hope you have a great day ahead!!!

 ```
-$/bin/bash ./savag3x0r-home
+$/bin/bash ./dedx0r-home
 ```